David Martosko: Daily Caller

-Discredited EPA story
+Disputed EPA story

 Shortly after his arrival in 2011, the Caller published a story claiming that the EPA was going to spend $21 billion per year to hire 230,000 staff to regulate greenhouse gas emissions; at the time, the EPA had 17,000 staff and a total budget of $8.7 billion.
 The EPA had written in a court filing that it was crafting rules to help it avoid a scenario where unprecedented staffing expenses would be necessary: "Hiring the 230,000 full-time employees necessary to produce the 1.4 billion work hours required to address the actual increase in permitting functions would result in an increase in the Title V administration costs of $21 billion per year,” the agency told a federal court.

 The story, with its mistaken interpretation of the court filing, went viral in right-wing media, and Republican politicians repeated the story.
 Other news outlets noted that the story was false, but Martosko said the Caller stood by the story.
 Adweek reported that the decision of Martosko to stand by the story caused dismay among some Caller staff, who believed the decision undermined the credibility of the news outlet.